Page: (fri)FRI architecture, Next:

 times until it fails, reporting success to the containing rule

-and adjoining each output to the output stream.
+and appending each output to the top output string.

 times until it fails, reporting success to the containing rule

-and replacing the output stream by each output.
+and replacing the top output string by each output.

-ifnot[ if not succeeds if the enclosed rule fails, and fails if the enclosed
+ifnot[ if not succeeds if the enclosed subrule fails, and fails if the

-until[ until succeeds if the enclosed rule fails and fails if the enclosed
+unless[ unless succeeds if the enclosed subrule fails and fails if the

 position is not intended to occur.
 If the present rule fails